-This grain salad stars in many of our river trip or car camping lunch meals: Just spoon it into a wrap or onto a leaf of romaine, add some additional protein such as tuna, and top with cashews for a midday meal that will keep paddlers going for hours.
+Colorado tabbouleh grain salad stars in many of our river trip or car camping lunch meals.
+Just spoon it into a wrap or onto a leaf of romaine, add some additional protein such as tuna, and top with cashews.
+As a midday meal, it will keep paddlers going for hours.
+Or you can serve it with crackers before dinner as a substantial appetizer that will keep hungry paddlers at bay until you serve the main course.

 Cool, colorful, and hearty, this tangy grain salad is based on tabbouleh but packs additional protein with the addition of garbanzo beans (chickpeas).
 An easy keeper in the river raft or car camping cooler, this salad can be a main dish for vegans and vegetarians, a side for omnivores, and the base of tasty wraps for river lunches.